 Senior Seminar in Sociology (SOC490) is a capstone course that is designed to synthesize core material learned throughout the sociology program.
 It provides an opportunity to reflect on and apply all of the concepts and analytical skills that students have developed.
 Before enrolling in the Senior Seminar students must complete 21 credits of sociology including the required Sociological Theory (SOC 303) and Research Methods (SOC 306) courses.

 Elective Courses address a wide array of specialized sociology topics.
-In addition to the core requirements, students should select at least six additional sociology courses that interest them and which will enable them to become well-rounded sociologists.
-Thus, course schedules should be developed in consultation with your advisor (see Advising Info link for more details).
+In addition to the core requirements, students should select at least six additional sociology courses that interest them and will enable them to become well-rounded sociologists.
+Thus, course schedules should be developed in consultation with your advisor (see Advising Info for more details).

-Students who wish to specialize in either Human Services or Criminology should review the Concentration programs associated with those areas.
-These concentrations have almost all the same core requirements as the Major Program along with some additional required coursework and a more focused study of the subject of the concentration.
-Students in the Major Program and those in either of the concentrations will receive a Bachelor’s degree in Sociology.
-Those who choose a Concentration will have this additional credential noted on their student records.
+Students who wish to specialize in either Human Services or Criminology should review the concentration programs associated with those areas.
+These concentrations have almost all the same core requirements as the major program along with some additional required coursework and a more focused study of the subject of the concentration.
+Students in the major program and those in either of the concentrations will receive a bachelor’s degree in sociology.
+Those who choose a concentration will have this additional credential noted on their student records.

 For more information on the sociology major requirements, please visit the undergraduate catalog.